Sonar 2026 in 10 recommended concerts

 Thursday 18 (from 7 PM to 12 AM), Friday 19 (from 8 PM to 3 AM) and Saturday 20 (from 8 PM to 3 AM) at SonarCar

-Also in the 90s, but in the realm of minimal techno, the Dutchman Jochem George Paap emerged, better known as Speedy J. After playing different roles in the electronic scene, he arrives at Sónar with a rather stimulating adventure that has been going on for a couple of years: STOOR Live, an electronic improvisation project.
-In a kind of techno-house jam, Speedy J invites producers such as Colin Benders, Nadia Struiwigh, Reeko, Mathew Jonson, Dasha Rush, Luke Slater, FJAAK, KiNK and Nene H to create live without a script.
-They will do so in three sessions: one of five hours on Thursday, one of seven hours on Friday, and another of seven hours on Saturday.
+Also in the 90s, but in the realm of minimal techno, the Dutchman Jochem George Paap, better known as Speedy J, emerged.
+After playing different roles in the electronic scene, he arrives at Sónar with a quite stimulating adventure that has been going on for a couple of years: STOOR Live, an electronic improvisation project.
+In a kind of techno-house jam, Speedy J summons producers like Colin Benders, Nadia Struiwigh, Reeko, Mathew Jonson, Dasha Rush, Luke Slater, FJAAK, KiNK, and Nene H to create live without a script.
+They will do so in three sessions: a five-hour one on Thursday, a seven-hour one on Friday, and another seven-hour one on Saturday.

 Cabaret Voltaire

 Even further back we have to go to find the origins of the British group Cabaret Voltaire, which played its first concert in 1975.
-In the context of punk, Stephen Mallinder, Richard H. Kirk, and Chris Watson formed a creative cell in Sheffield, initially with industrial music and later with different proposals of danceable electronics and post-punk.
-After various reincarnations as a trio, a duo, and even on a personal level, Kirk's death in 2021 seemed to imply the end of the adventure.
+In the context of punk, Stephen Mallinder, Richard H. Kirk, and Chris Watson formed themselves as a creative cell in Sheffield, first with industrial music and later in different proposals of danceable electronics and post-punk.
+After several reincarnations as a trio, a duo, and even on a personal basis, Kirk's death in 2021 seemed to imply the end of the adventure.
 However, Mallinder and Watson reactivated it in 2025 precisely to commemorate the group's 50th anniversary.

 Charlotte de Witte